sharkdp/bat/README.md

 ### From binaries

 Check out the [Release page](https://github.com/sharkdp/bat/releases) for prebuilt versions of `bat` for many different architectures.
+Statically-linked binaries are available, just look for releases with `musl` in the name on the releases page.

 ### From source